 For better or worse, you get to answer the catch-up contribution question every year from the time you’re 50 until you stop working.
 Making (or skipping) an IRA catch-up contribution in any given year won’t make or break your retirement dream; catch-ups are simply an opportunity to save more as retirement approaches.

 If you’re on the fence about what to do, consider making a partial catch-up contribution, or make a catch-up contribution in just your IRA (but not any other retirement accounts).
 You can also partner with an advisor who can give you a recommendation about catch-up contributions as part of your complete retirement plan.

-*HSA catch-up contributions can be made starting at age 55
+*HSA catch-up contributions can be made starting at age 55.

 All investing is subject to risk, including the possible loss of the money you invest.
-Diversification does not ensure a profit or protect against a loss.

 When taking withdrawals from an IRA or employer plan account before age 59½, you may have to pay ordinary income tax plus a 10% federal penalty tax.

-Advice services are provided by Vanguard Advisers Inc., a registered investment advisor, or by Vanguard National Trust Company, a federally-chartered limited-purpose trust company.
+Advice services are provided by Vanguard Advisers, Inc., a registered investment advisor, or by Vanguard National Trust Company, a federally chartered, limited-purpose trust company.